-Hi, My name is Heidrun, I am a Conceptual designer mainly working for lifestyle/retail brands and department stores like KaDeWe and Alhambra.
-Besides this I am building up a network called “Kollektiv Volume” with an additional apartment space where like-minded people can have workshops, sound baths, lectures, dinners, exhibitions, etc.
+Hi, My name is Heidrun, I am a conceptual designer mainly working for lifestyle/retail brands and department stores like KaDeWe and Alhambra.
+Besides this, I am building up a network called “Kollektiv Volume” with an additional apartment space where like-minded people can host workshops, sound baths, lectures, dinners, exhibitions, etc.

 Hi, my name is Nina.
 I am 36 years old and I am an architect.
 Besides my day job in a big architecture firm, I recently founded my own studio with my best friend and I have a role as an assistant teacher at a German university.
-Besides all things architecture-related I’m quite interested in politics, writing, and yeah – running of course!
+Besides all things architecture-related, I’m interested in politics, writing, and running of course!

 What is your definition of womxnhood?